-These trusts can be either testamentary or inter vivos trusts, and are sometimes created as a result of a Court order in favour of a specified natural person with a disability, to assist in the management of his/her affairs.
+These trusts can be either testamentary or inter vivos trusts and are sometimes created as a result of a Court order in favour of a specified natural person with a disability, to assist in the management of their affairs.

 This type of trust will cease to be a Type A trust as from the beginning of the year of assessment in which the last beneficiary dies.